 You could end up in court if you don't declare certain information when selling your home.
-We look at what you need to tell a buyer on the Property Information Form.
+We look at what issues, disputes and claims you need to tell a buyer on the Property Information Form.

-If you're planning to sell your home, it can be tempting not to declare certain information which might put buyers off.
+If you're planning to sell your home, it can be tempting not to declare certain information or issues that might put buyers off.

 Well, when it comes to selling your home, honesty is always the best policy: that's because you run the risk of being sued in the future.